-where $\mu$ is the mean of the class means.
-The class separation in a direction $\Vec{x}$ is given by

-So we have to find the direction which maximizes $S$ because in that direction the variation between the same class is minimized and variation between different classes is maximized.
-So in our case $W = c Z^TZ$ where $c$ is the normalization constant, which represents $\Sigma_b$ and $B = d \hat{\Sigma}$ where $\hat{\Sigma}$ is Co-variance matrix of $m_1,...,m_l$ and $d$ is Normalising Constant.
-So we have to find the
+So, we have to find the direction which maximizes $S$ because in that direction the variation within the same class ($W$) is minimized and variation between different classes ($B$) is maximized.
+In our case, $W = c Z^TZ$, where $c$ is a constant which represents $\Sigma_b$, and $B = d \hat{\Sigma}$, where $\hat{\Sigma}$ is covariance matrix of $m_1,\ldots,m_l$, and $d$ is a constant.
+Thus, we have to find the following:

-Now we use the following theorem.
-The proof is given in the Appendix. \\ \hyperref[Th]{\textbf{Theorem:}} Let $W$ be Positive Definite.Then
+We use the following result for finding this.
+The proof of the result is given in the appendix.